eclipse-keyple/keyple-website/content/learn/user-guide/migration-guide.md

 <br>

-{{% callout note %}}Exception handlers are no longer required when registering the plugin but only when starting the observation.
+{{% callout note %}}
+Exception handlers are no longer required when registering the plugin but only when starting the observation.
 {{% /callout %}}

 #### Use of a new interface dedicated to the management of protocols